thua919/Hi-Map/README.md

-# FMapping
+# Hi-Map
-This is official implementation of **FMapping** :
+This is official implementation of **Hi-Map** :

- *"FMapping: Factorized Efficient Neural Field Mapping for Real-Time Dense RGB SLAM"*
+ *"Hi-Map: Hierarchical Factorized Radiance Field for High-Fidelity Monocular Dense Mapping"*

  Coming soon ~